Willow Rosenberg: Kennedy

 Following protests angry about the death of Tara, Whedon and the writing team made a decision to keep Willow gay.
 In 2002, he told The Advocate about the possibility of Willow having a relationship with a man, "We do that now, and we will be burned alive.
 And possibly justifiably.
 We can't have Willow say, 'Oh, cured now, I can go back to cock!'
 Willow is not going to be straddling that particular fence.
 She will just be gay."
 Kennedy is markedly different from Tara.
 She is younger, outspoken, and aggressively pursues Willow, who hesitates to become involved again.
 When they first kiss in the episode "The Killer in Me", Willow's realization that she let Tara go reacts with a curse put upon her by another witch named Amy Madison (Elizabeth Anne Allen), turning Willow into Warren, Tara's murderer.
 The spell is broken when Willow acknowledges her guilt and Kennedy kisses her again.
 Kennedy expresses that she does not understand the value of magic and assumes it involves tricks, not the all-consuming energy that Willow is capable of.
 When Willow eventually exhibits what power she has, it briefly frightens Kennedy.
 Willow worries about becoming sexually intimate with Kennedy, unsure of what may transpire if she loses control of herself.

 In season 7 episode 20, "Touched", in which practically all the main cast has sex (two by two) Willow and Kennedy take part in the first lesbian sex scene on primetime television.

 In Season Eight, Kennedy and Willow are still romantically involved, but separated during Willow's self-exploration.
 Unlike her relationship with Tara, Willow is able to hold a separate identity while with Kennedy.
 When she realizes her powers have gone at the end of Season Eight, however, Willow ends her relationship with Kennedy, saying that there is someone else Willow is in love with, who she will never see again.

 Kennedy's role split many Buffy fans into two groups.
-Many viewers hated Kennedy, because they saw her as a way of saying; "Tara's dead, let's move on." and they weren't ready to.
+Many viewers hated Kennedy, because they saw her as a way of saying; "Tara's dead, let's move on." and they were not ready to.
 After the emotional death of Tara and Willow's reaction (nearly ending all life on Earth) many fans thought that it was ridiculous for Willow to recover and move on so quickly.
 Kennedy overall, has received much hate, but there is the other side who say that she was exactly what Willow needed to recover and continue a happy life.